anypackage/docs/docs/provider-catalog/PowerShellGet/about_PowerShellGet_Provider.md

 ### Scope <Microsoft.PowerShell.PowerShellGet.UtilClasses.ScopeType>

 Specifies the scope of the resource.
+Scope types supported are:

+* CurrentUser
+* AllUsers

 #### Cmdlets Supported